luoshanjie/go-clean-arch/README.md

 ### Independent of Frameworks
 In the actual development process, we will use various frameworks。If our business and frameworks are deeply coupled, it can be very difficult to change frameworks.
 So we need a pattern to avoid business dependence on frameworks

+### Testable
+When our business is complex, testing will depend on outside input.
+It would be difficult to test a single component or business independently because the inputs and outputs are heavily dependent on other components.
+So we need to be testable

 ## Thanks
-bxcodec's project inspired me a lot(https://github.com/bxcodec/go-clean-arch), and I'd like to thank Uncle Bob for bringing us such a beautiful design
+bxcodec's project inspired me a lot(https://github.com/bxcodec/go-clean-arch), and I'd like to thank Uncle Bob for bringing us such a beautiful design.
+Thank you Uncle Bob and Bxcodec:-)